Listen To The Article

 Deficiency: Common in weathered soils and areas with heavy rainfall.
 Yellowing of leaves (especially younger leaves), dying leaf tips, stunted growth, high seedling mortality, few flowers.
 Similar to nitrogen deficiency, but with reddening of veins in young leaves.

 Fertilizers: Compost and compost tea, langbeinite (as long as you need all of the nutrients contained), potassium sulfate (also includes potassium), gypsum and Epsom salt.

 Oversupply: Rare, but causes acidity and deficiencies in selenium.

 To recap: The most effective, low-labor and low-cost way to prevent and treat nutrient deficiencies and oversupply is to start conceptualizing your gardens or landscape as an ecosystem and to begin treating it as such.

 Just as a forest has a constant layer of mulch, so, too, should your plants.
 Just as an oak savanna has healthy and diverse soil ecosystems supported by multiple species of plant roots at varying depths, so, too, should your landscape.
 We indeed can mimic natural ecosystems while still achieving our own aesthetic, using the plants we prefer while giving them what they need to (largely) take care of themselves.

-What advice would you add on taking care of nutrient deficiencies in the garden?
-Share your tips in the section below:
+What advice would you add on taking care of common soil problems and nutrient deficiencies in the garden?
+Share your tips in the comments section below: